JZ6/Office-Hours-Booking-System/doc/phase1/Scope.md

 # Scope.md

 ## Team Learning Goals
 The general team goal is to create a responsive and feature-rich React client and AIOHTTP API service through test driven development.
-Otherwise, alongside the general goal, Asher wishes to learn Docker, devops, and deployment, Grant wishes to learn MongoDB, and Abed wishes to learn about deployment.
+Otherwise, alongside the general goal, Asher wishes to learn Docker, devops, and deployment, Grant wishes to learn MongoDB, and Abed wishes to learn about web frameworks.

 ### Consensus
-Consensus was arrived through pooling individual goals and their relevant use cases then prioritizing use cases based on frequency.
+Consensus was reached through pooling of individual goals and their relevant use cases, then prioritizing use cases based on frequency.

 ## Use Cases
 ### Definitions: